What is a constructive dismissal?

 You should consult with an experienced employment lawyer as soon as the changes to your job occur.
 The law provides you with a reasonable period of time after those changes occur to make your case.
 Otherwise, you can be deemed as having “condoned” the changes, which basically means you accepted them by virtue of your inaction.

 It is a big mistake to think that any change to your job will always mean you have the right to leave and sue.
 If you are wrong, it will be viewed as a simple resignation rather than a dismissal, and you may be left with nothing more than legal bills.
-This is another reason why you should not leave your case to chance – call the lawyers with expertise.
+This is another reason why you should not leave your case to chance – call the lawyers with experience and expertise.